Rick Wakeman: 1973–1974: Solo breakthrough and departure from Yes

-During a break in the Topographic Oceans tour Wakeman recorded his new 40-minute work Journey to the Centre of the Earth, a musical adaptation of Jules Verne's science-fiction novel.
-Inspired to tell a story to music from Peter and the Wolf by Prokofiev, he came up with the idea in 1971 and worked with conductor David Measham and musical arrangers Wil Malone and Danny Beckerman on the piece, which features an orchestra, choir, rock band, and narrator.
-The album was recorded live in concert because a studio was too expensive, and Wakeman had to re-mortgage his home and sell several of his cars to help contribute £40,000 to the production costs.
-Two concerts were held at the Royal Festival Hall on 18 January 1974, with the London Symphony Orchestra, the English Chamber Choir, actor David Hemmings as narrator, and Wakeman's five-piece band of musicians that he had played with in a west London pub–vocalist Gary Pickford-Hopkins, drummer Barney James, bassist Roger Newell–with his former Top Rank bandmate Ashley Holt on second vocals, and session guitarist Mike Egan.
-A&M wanted better-known musicians for added prestige, but Wakeman wanted the album to be known for its music rather than the performers.
-The UK division of A&M refused to sell it, but their decision was overturned as Wakeman was under contract with its US division, and label co-founder Jerry Moss had liked it and ordered its worldwide release.
+During a hiatus in the Yes tour, Wakeman recorded Journey to the Centre of the Earth, a 40-minute adaptation of the Jules Verne novel conceived in 1971 that required an orchestra, choir, and rock band.
+To finance the £40,000 production costs, Wakeman re-mortgaged his home, sold several of his luxury cars, and was forced to record the work live in concert.
+The performance took place at the Royal Festival Hall on 18 January 1974 with the London Symphony Orchestra and the English Chamber Choir conducted by David Measham, and featured narration by actor David Hemmings.
+For his band, Wakeman enlisted musicians that he had played with in a West London pub–vocalist Gary Pickford-Hopkins, drummer Barney James, and bassist Roger Newell–with his former Top Rank bandmate Ashley Holt on second vocals, and session guitarist Mike Egan.
+Despite initial resistance from A&M's UK division, the label's co-founder Jerry Moss personally ordered its worldwide release.